 Who Is a Candidate for a Sculptra BBL?

 Almost anyone who desires a fuller, rounder backside without the downtime or risks of surgery is a candidate for gluteal enhancement with Sculptra.
 The Sculptra BBL is ideal for the patient who does not have sufficient excess fat to qualify for a surgical BBL.
 It is also a good option for the patient who desires a modest lift, contouring and volume increase rather than a dramatic change.
 Patients who want to minimize cellulite and improve the texture of the buttock area can also benefit from this procedure.
-In your initial consultation, Dr. Sheridan will discuss the degree of change and/or improvement you’re looking for to determine whether a Sculptra BBL is the most appropriate approach for your goals.
+In your initial consultation, your surgeon will discuss the degree of change and/or improvement you’re looking for to determine whether a Sculptra BBL is the most appropriate approach for your goals.

 Sculptra BBL FAQ